truecoach/ember-fit-form/README.md

 #### didSubmit

 Returns a Boolean value of the form's submitted state.
-A submitted form is one where the [`onSubmit`](#onSubmit) hooks is settled.
+A submitted form is one where the [`onsubmit`](#onsubmit) hooks is settled.

 ```js
 form.get('didSubmit'); // true